Discover the power of purpose

 Purpose-driven companies have been shown to outperform their peers over the long term, according to Deloitte’s Purpose 2030 report.
 Purpose-driven companies witness higher market share gains and grow three times faster on average than their competitors.
 Hiring and retention numbers are higher in purpose-driven companies.

 - Authentic – lived through the actions of the business

 - Real – about what you do as well as how you do it

 - Practical – finds solutions to stakeholder challenges, has open dialogue and strong partnerships

 - Consistent – endures well into the future and transcends corporate changes

 - Sustainable – maintains balance between short term imperatives and longer-term external commitments, such as linking them to the UN’s Sustainable Development Goals.

-Some examples of powerful company purposes are:
+Examples of powerful company purposes are:

 - To accelerate the world’s transition to sustainable energy – Tesla